-Electric temperature control makes it possible to create lots of recipes, and stainless steel bowl provides a nonstick interior.
-Has an attractive stainless steel design and comes with 8 fondue forks.
+Electric control makes it possible to create lots of recipes.
+Stainless steel bowl with nonstick interior.
+Has an attractive design and comes with 8 fondue forks.
 3-quart size is great for groups.

-The cord is only 1 foot long.
-Temperatures aren't easy to control, and it tends to cook hot.
+Cord is only 1 foot long.
+Tends to cook hot.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.